-2.34 Doctrine of Signature

-A postulate that was first proposed in the middle ages according to which the external characteristics of a substance can indicate its possible therapeutic effects by matching its physical appearance or characteristics with the body organs that it appears similar to.
+2.34 Doctrine of Signature — A postulate that was first proposed in the middle ages, suggesting that the external characteristics of a substance can indicate its possible therapeutic effects by matching its physical appearance or characteristics with the body organs that it resembles.

-2.35 Dosage Form

-Liquid, solid, or semisolid (cream, ointments, gels, etc).) form in which the patient is advised to use the prescribed medicine(s).
+2.35 Dosage Form — The form in which the patient is advised to use the prescribed medicine(s), including liquid, solid, or semisolid (such as dilutions, globules, cream, ointments, gels, etc.).

-2.36 Drug Affinity/ Sphere of Action

-The attraction between a drug and part of an organism (maybe receptor, tissue, organ, or system).
+2.36 Drug Affinity/ Sphere of Action — The attraction between a drug and part of an organism (maybe receptor, tissue, organ, or system).
 It refers to how strongly a drug tends to affect a body organ or system.
-Based on the affinity of a drug, i.e., its organ affinity or tissue affinity, the sphere of action is defined.
+Based on the affinity of a drug, that is, its organ affinity or tissue affinity, the sphere of action is defined.

-2.37 Drug disease

-Diseases which are induced by drugs.
+2.37 Drug disease — Diseases which are induced by drugs.

-2.38 Drug Families/ Family Relationships

-A group of homoeopathic medicines belonging to a particular class by virtue of its chemical composition or source used.
+2.38 Drug Families/ Family Relationships — A group of homoeopathic medicines belonging to a particular class by virtue of its chemical composition or source used.
 This may include family/ genus/ species of plants or animals such as Liliaceae, chemical constituents such as Kali salts (having potassium cation), or biological families such as snake medicines derived from snake venoms, etc.

-2.39 Drug Pathogenesis

-Mechanism by which a drug produces its patho-physio-psycho-behavioral effects or influences in the development and/ or progression of a disease condition in an individual.
+2.39 Drug Pathogenesis — Mechanism by which a drug produces its patho-physio-psycho-behavioral effects or influences in the development and/ or progression of a disease condition in an individual.

-2.40 Drug Picture/ Remedy Picture

-Group of symptoms belonging to a specific medicine comprising all the recorded characteristic symptoms and signs that the medicine can be used for treating an individual.
+2.40 Drug Picture/ Remedy Picture — Group of symptoms belonging to a specific medicine comprising all the recorded characteristic symptoms and signs for which the medicine can be used to treat an individual.
 It includes the constitution, sphere of action, pharmacological action, symptoms produced during drug proving, toxicological symptoms, and clinical symptoms.

-2.41 Drug Proving/ Homoeopathic Pathogenetic Trials (HPT)/ Experimental Pathogenesis (EP)/ Homoeopathic Drug Proving (HDP)

-Drug proving is a process unique to Homoeopathy and is a preliminary step of inclusion of a drug in Homoeopathy.
-Controlled trials are conducted on healthy human volunteers (called Provers) with a drug prepared according to homoeopathic pharmaceutical techniques to identify symptoms and signs developing in the volunteers, which forms the proving data (proving symptoms) of the drug.
+2.41 Drug Proving/ Homoeopathic Pathogenetic Trials (HPT)/ Experimental Pathogenesis (EP)/ Homoeopathic Drug Proving (HDP) — Drug proving is a process unique to Homoeopathy and is a preliminary step of inclusion of a drug in Homoeopathy.
+Controlled trials are conducted on healthy human volunteers (called Provers) using a drug prepared according to homoeopathic pharmaceutical techniques to identify symptoms and signs developing in the volunteers, which forms the proving data (proving symptoms) of the drug.

-2.42 Drug relationships/ Concordance/ Drug interactions/ Relationship of Drugs

-The interactive relationship of different homoeopathic drugs may have beneficial or detrimental effects on the organism.
+2.42 Drug relationships/ Concordance/ Drug interactions/ Relationship of Drugs — The interactive relationship of different homoeopathic drugs may have beneficial or detrimental effects on the organism.
 The relationship also guides towards remedies that should precede or succeed drugs for a favorable result.
 These can be antidoted by, antidotes, inimical, complementary to, cognates, follows well, followed by, relieves ailments from, etc.

-2.43 Eliminating Symptoms

-A characteristic symptom of the patient due to its peculiarity in the case is chosen as the defining criterion for determining the similimum and to eliminate closely running medicines which do not include that symptom prominently in their therapeutics or drug proving records.
+2.43 Eliminating Symptoms — A characteristic symptom of the patient due to its peculiarity in the case is chosen as the defining criterion for determining the similimum and to eliminate closely running medicines which do not include that symptom prominently in their therapeutics or drug proving records.

-2.44 Essence of the Remedy/ Genius of the Remedy/ Remedy Essence

-The unique character of a medicine that gives its individuality.
-It is consideredas the central theme, around which the symptomatology of the drug revolves.
-The patient must exhibit these characteristics for the prescribing of such remedies or finding the similimum.
+2.44 Essence of the Remedy/ Genius of the Remedy/ Remedy Essence — The unique character of a medicine that gives its individuality and serves as the central theme around which the symptomatology of the drug revolves.
+The patient must exhibit these characteristics for the prescription of such remedies or finding the similimum.

-2.45 Evaluation of Symptoms/ Grading of Symptoms/ Hierarchization of Symptoms

-A process of segregation and relative ranking of symptoms and signs gathered during case taking based on their significance and intensity utilized for repertorization and choice of accurate remedy.
+2.45 Evaluation of Symptoms/ Grading of Symptoms/ Hierarchization of Symptoms — A process of segregating and ranking of symptoms and signs gathered during case taking based on their significance and intensity utilized for repertorization and selection of remedy.

-2.46 Excipients

-Inert substances (like lactose, purified water, ethyl alcohol, etc) used as diluents to ensure dilution, preservation, and stability in homoeopathic drug preparation.
+2.46 Excipients — Inert substances (like lactose, purified water, ethyl alcohol, etc) used as diluents to ensure dilution, preservation, and stability in homoeopathic drug preparation.